40net-cloud/fortinet-azure-solutions/FortiGate/Active-Passive-SDN/README.md

 The ARM template deploys different resources and it is required to have the access rights and quota in your Microsoft Azure subscription to deploy the resources.

+- This architecture relies on API calls to Azure.
+Shifting the public IP address and gateway IP addresses of the routes takes time for Azure to complete especially if environment is larger and there are multiple Public IPs to be shifted and multiple routes to be changed.
+The failover time is variable depending on the platform.
 - The template will deploy Standard F4s VMs for this architecture.
 Other VM instances are supported as well with a minimum of 4 NICs.
 A list can be found [here](https://docs.fortinet.com/document/fortigate/6.4.0/azure-cookbook/562841/instance-type-support)
 - Licenses for Fortigate
   - BYOL: A demo license can be made available via your Fortinet partner or on our website.
 These can be injected during deployment or added after deployment.
 Purchased licenses need to be registered on the [Fortinet support site] (http://support.fortinet.com).
 Download the .lic file after registration.
 Note, these files may not work until 30 minutes after it's initial creation.